SkylineCommunications/dataminer-docs-connectors/connector/doc/iDirect_Evolution_Platform_VSAT.md

 - The collector's Agent ID/element ID must be registered to the EPM collector registration.

 ## How to use

-When you first start up the element make your way to the configuration page.
+When you first start up the element, go to the Configuration page to configure the databases.

 ### Configuration Page

 The **Configuration** page contains the **Database Configuration** table, which stores the required settings for each database that is polled by the SQL queries to collect Config, Statistics, and Event data.
-This table is a context menu table so you will need to configure the values for each individual database.
-This includes the Ip Address, Username, and Password.
-At the top of this page, you can find the **EPM toggle button**, which can be used to enable or disable EPM integration.
+You can right-click this table to configure the values for each individual database, including the IP Address, Username, and Password.

+At the top of this page, you can also find the **EPM toggle button**, which can be used to enable or disable EPM integration.

 This page has several subpages: